chris01b/GPT-4o-oIP/README.md

 ## Environment variables

 Despite the fact that Asterisk is configured using configuration files, there is a handful of environmental variables that controls the behavior of services within the `mlan/asterisk` container.
-These services are logging, the management of TLS certificates, and the WebSMS add-on.
+These services are logging and the management of TLS certificates.

 | Variable                                  | Default         | Description                                                  |
 | ----------------------------------------- | --------------- | ------------------------------------------------------------ |